C. S. LEWIS: THE ABOLITION OF MAN (1943)

 PDF – fit to print as a six-page, A5-format booklet

-This predicament results from the modern assumption about value judgments.
-This assumption is now, indeed, widespread but it is really new and unique in human history.
+The predicament results from the modern assumption about value judgments.
+This assumption is now indeed widespread, but it is in fact a novelty in human history.
 Until quite recently, humans believed that their emotional responses to outside realities could be either true or false (“congruous” or “incongruous”) to those realities.
 “True” emotions were reflections of objective value.
 Emotions did not supplant reason but they could conform to it and needed to be trained to do so.
 Educating children included training them to have the right emotional responses and get rid of wrong ones – so that they would not, as adults, have to rely only on Reason in their pursuit of goodness, beauty and truth; for Reason by itself moves nothing.

 The new outlook, in contrast, fails to recognize that human sentiment could ever be congruent or incongruent to outside realities; sentiment cannot be reasonable or even unreasonable.
-Emotions appear to be mere mists between us and the world of objective facts, which is “a world without one trace of value”.
+The role of emotions is that of mere fogs between us and the world of objective facts, “a world without one trace of value”.

-Adopting the Chinese word Tao (“the Way”) for the realm of objective value as the basis for traditional morality, we can say that modern humanity has assumed a position “outside the Tao”.
-This position entails, as we saw, a choice between two evils; and one or the other evil is our fate if we believe that the Tao does not exist.
-But quite apart from such practical reflections, there are theoretical difficulties to this belief.
+Using the Chinese word Tao (“the Way”) for the realm of objective value as the basis for traditional morality, we can say that modern humanity, in adopting “subjectivism about values”, has assumed a position “outside the Tao”.
+The position entails, as we saw, a choice between two evils (cynical propaganda and wholesale debunking); and one or the other evil is our fate if we believe that the Tao does not exist.
+But quite apart from such practical considerations, there are theoretical difficulties to this position.

 The Tao is not “an unchanging code given once for all”; it does admit development from within through self-criticism, or “internal criticism”.
 External criticism – a demand that any traditional value should “produce its credentials, as though the burden of proof lay on it” – is beside the point because criticism from outside the Tao removes itself from any basis on which it can assert values, even its own value as criticism.

-Even so, modern people are unlikely to see the Tao as something to be obeyed “in stupid reverence”; they will rather view it as a “psychological survival” from all previous human history and pre-history.
+Even so, modern people are unlikely to see the Tao as something to be obeyed “in stupid reverence”; they will rather view it as a “psychological survival” from all previous human history and prehistory.
 Values are, on this view, just another piece of Nature to be conquered sooner or later by applied science.
 When this happens, we humans will no longer be in the grip of obscure “ideas of what we ought to do” since these very ideas will be in our grip.
-We will then produce and change such ideas at our own convenience. – There is no confusion of thought here, since this rejection of value does not itself depend on value.
+We will then produce and change such ideas at our own convenience. – There are no theoretical difficulties here like those of the Innovator’s position, since this rejection of value does not itself depend on value.
 Here is a real rejection of the whole concept of value.
 It remains to consider what must happen if this particular triumph of applied science comes about.

 Man’s conquest of Nature has in one sense been a surrender to Nature ever since the birth of modern science.
-For whatever is conquered, or even deemed to be conquerable, is reckoned to belong in the realm of Nature – and so in a way surrendered to it.
+For whatever is conquered, or even deemed to be conquerable, is reckoned to belong in the realm of Nature – and thus in a way surrendered to it.
 The surrender may require some “repression of elements in what would otherwise be our total reaction” to what we are conquering; perhaps most conspicuously so in the case of vivisection.
-This price can always be argued, and is usually reckoned, to be worth paying. – “But as soon as we take the final step of reducing our own species to the level of mere Nature, the whole process is stultified, for this time the being who stood to gain and the being who has been sacrificed are one and the same.”
+This price always can, and usually is, argued to be worth paying. – “But as soon as we take the final step of reducing our own species to the level of mere Nature, the whole process is stultified, for this time the being who stood to gain and the being who has been sacrificed are one and the same.”

 Meanwhile the scientists themselves may well be willing to avoid a final stage of applied science which would be the undoing of all previous stages.
 In reducing humanity and human conscience to manipulable Nature, they would be scrapping the value of knowledge along with all other values.
-“Perhaps, in the nature of things, analytical understanding must always be a basilisk which kills what it sees and only sees by killing.
-But if the scientists themselves cannot arrest this process before it reaches the common Reason and kills that too, then someone else must arrest it.”
-“You cannot go on ‘seeing through’ things for ever.
+But “perhaps, in the nature of things, analytical understanding must always be a basilisk which kills what it sees and only sees by killing”; and “if the scientists themselves cannot arrest this process before it reaches the common Reason and kills that too, then someone else must arrest it.” – “You cannot go on ‘seeing through’ things for ever.
 The whole point of seeing through something is to see something through it. (...)
 To ‘see through’ all things is the same as not to see.”